denys-bobrovnykov/node-test-project/README.md

 ## GET TARGET TEACHERS

-Implemented using raw SQL and prepared request.
+Implemented using raw SQL and prepared statement.
 Please see my db.ts and constants.ts.